GeoffStengel/pauls_dogs/README.md

 ✅  4: You Can Either Make New Proj There Or Can Transfer You The Info That Exists

+✅  5: In the Heroku Dashboard, go to the app > Access tab > Add collaborator

-✅  5: In Heroku Go To Settings & Link The Github Repo You Just Forked
+✅  6: In Heroku Go To Settings & Link The Github Repo You Just Forked

-✅  6: Make AWS Account At aws.amazon.com
+✅  7: Make AWS Account At aws.amazon.com

-✅  7: In AWS Create An IAM User
+✅  8: In AWS Create An IAM User

-✅  8: Also Helpful Hint Mark or Add Star/Favorite on IAM page & S3 page In AWS.
+✅  9: Also Helpful Hint Mark or Add Star/Favorite on IAM page & S3 page In AWS.

-✅  9: Add Permissions For That IAM User In The IAM Section
+✅  10: Add Permissions For That IAM User In The IAM Section

-✅  10: In AWS S3 Section Add Policy & Permissions
+✅  11: In AWS S3 Section Add Policy & Permissions